zooba/vsts-python-tasks/overview.md

 # Run Python tests

 The *Run Python tests* task will install and use [PyTest](https://pytest.org) to run your test suite.
-You should add a "Publish Test Results" task after this in order to see your test status in the build results page, and a "Publish Code Coverage Results" task referencing `coverage.xml` (Cobertura format) and `htmlcov` from this task's working directory.
+The [pytest-azurepipelines](https://pypi.org/project/pytest-azurepipelines) plugin is used to publish results.
+If you enable code coverage, you will need to add a "Publish Code Coverage Results" task referencing `coverage.xml` (Cobertura format) and `htmlcov` from this task's working directory.

 # Build Python wheels with pip